Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Methodology

-PyPSA-GB-H2 \cite{[63]PyPSA-GB-H2-2023} available at \href{https://github.com/tatyanadergunova/PyPSA-GB-H2.git}{https://github.com/tatyanadergunova/PyPSA-GB-H2.git}, covering hydrogen production, consumption, and storage, was built using open-source tool PyPSA \cite{[58]brown2017pypsa}.
-PyPSA was originally created for modelling power systems but can also model hydrogen systems.
-In hydrogen modelling, it represents hydrogen flows as energy streams and includes components for hydrogen production, storage, transport, and demand.
-This allows users to analyse different energy system scenarios and optimize operation and investments to minimize costs.
-The optimization of PyPSA-GB-H2 model will be run by Gurobi Optimization package \cite{[59]Gurobi2023}, which has a limitation being open-source for academia only.
+PyPSA-GB-H2 \cite{[63]PyPSA-GB-H2-2023} available at \href{https://github.com/tatyanadergunova/PyPSA-GB-H2.git}{https://github.com/tatyanadergunova/PyPSA-GB-H2.git}, includes data and models for hydrogen production, consumption, and storage.
+It was built using the open-source energy system framework PyPSA \cite{[58]brown2017pypsa}, which can model whole energy systems, including hydrogen components for production, storage, transport, and demand.
+It represents hydrogen flows using linear representations as energy streams, without considering more complex non-linear behavior.
+This allows users to analyse different energy system scenarios by using linear programming to quickly optimize operation and investments to minimize costs.